Vector search in Azure AI Search

-Vector search is an approach in information retrieval that uses numeric representations of content for search scenarios.
-Because the content is numeric rather than plain text, the search engine matches on vectors that are the most similar to the query, with no requirement for matching on exact terms.
+Vector search is an approach in information retrieval that supports indexing and query execution over numeric representations of content.
+Because the content is numeric rather than plain text, matching is based on vectors that are most similar to the query vector, which enables matching across:

-This article is a high-level introduction to vector support in Azure AI Search.
+This article provides a high-level introduction to vectors in Azure AI Search.
 It also explains integration with other Azure services and covers terminology and concepts related to vector search development.

 We recommend this article for background, but if you'd rather get started, follow these steps: